Homepage > Journal > How to present products on product pages?

 • Goodwill

-• And the benefit of the doubt (ultimately, customers want to believe that they will buy the product in this very place in a way that suits them).
+• The benefit of the doubt (ultimately, customers want to believe that they'll buy the product in this very place in a way that suits them)

-The authors of the article "Interaction Cost," associated with Nielsen Norman Group, call the above enumeration the Cost of Interaction.
+The authors of the article "Interaction Cost," associated with Nielsen Norman Group, call the above enumeration the interaction cost.

 The interaction cost is the sum of the effort (mental and physical) that the user needs to "invest" in the interaction with a website.